piyushsingariya/gsoc2021/Readme.md

 ### Goals: Others
 - Documentation on writing Unit and Integration Tests and Contributing to Meshery Server Documentation
-- Ci workflow for Swagger Documentaion and running Unit and Integration Tests with calculating Code-coverage with CodeCov
+- Ci workflow for Swagger Documentation and running Unit and Integration Tests with calculating Code-coverage with CodeCov

 ### Focus: Meshery CLI